 3. New Testament Proof

-It is unnecessary to go head to head with all of the points made from those who teach this theory.
+It is unnecessary to go head to head with all of the points made by those who teach this theory.
 If it can be proven without a shadow of a doubt through these above three categories that the two books are actually one and the same book, referenced from just two different perspectives, then every point proceeding from their premise becomes null and void.
 Let’s first deal with the easiest point, category one.

 No Historical Theological Support from Extra-Biblical Sources

 As Solomon once said, “There is nothing new under the sun.”
-Our first red flag: there appear to be no historical references anywhere which suggest or even hint at its validity.
+Our first red flag: there appear to be no historical references anywhere that suggest or even hint at its validity.
 In other words, in the last 3400+ years since the Torah was given, one would think that there would be at least a handful of ancient extra-biblical resources available where this theory was at least discussed by some credible Jewish source.
-By the mere absence of such discussion throughout the annals of time that the Book of the Covenant and the Book of the Law are two distinct books, this theory becomes extremely suspect at best and a modern day theological invention at worst.
+By the mere absence of such discussion throughout the annals of time that the Book of the Covenant and the Book of the Law are two distinct books, this theory becomes extremely suspect at best and a modern-day theological invention at worst.
 This alone is significant and should not be easily dismissed.
 If there is one group of people on earth who study the Old Testament more than any other group—slicing it, dicing it, and stretching its meaning beyond the text at times to meet every conceivable idea and doctrine imaginable—it is the Jews.
-Their skills and talents for digging every possible notion from the Scriptures has been proven throughout time, yielding volumes and volumes of commentary from ancient sages and modern alike with the exhaustive Talmud as proof of their laborious study and discussion.
-Yet with countless thousands of commentaries, discussions, rabbinic dialogue and literature on every subject imaginable, there isn’t a single discussion anywhere from anyone mentioning the idea of the “Book of the Law” and the “Book of the Covenant” phrases being two separate books.
-You will find discussions on everything from the two Yahweh’s in heaven to why the Sanhedrin has the power of God on earth, to why people shouldn’t walk on grass on the Sabbath, yet there is no discussion on this two-book theory.
+Their skills and talents for digging every possible notion from the Scriptures have been proven throughout time, yielding volumes and volumes of commentary from ancient sages and modern alike with the exhaustive Talmud as proof of their laborious study and discussion.
+Yet with countless thousands of commentaries, discussions, rabbinic dialogue, and literature on every subject imaginable, there isn’t a single discussion anywhere from anyone mentioning the idea of the “Book of the Law” and the “Book of the Covenant” phrases being two separate books.
+You will find discussions on everything from the two Yahwehs in heaven to why the Sanhedrin has the power of God on earth, to why people shouldn’t walk on grass on the Sabbath, yet there is no discussion on this two-book theory.

-Although an argument from silence is normally a weak argument, in this case it demonstrates the doctrine’s suspicious nature as there really is “nothing new under the sun.”
-Any doctrine or proposed theory that has bypassed thousands of years of theologians, Bible students and ancient rabbis is either totally new divine revelation, locked up only for the end days, or is simply not true.
+Although an argument from silence is normally a weak argument, in this case, it demonstrates the doctrine’s suspicious nature as there really is “nothing new under the sun.”
+Any doctrine or proposed theory that has bypassed thousands of years of theologians, Bible students, and ancient rabbis is either totally new divine revelation, locked up only for the end days, or is simply not true.

-From here, let’s allow the Scriptures themselves to speak to the authenticity of this modern day theory so we can determine its veracity.
+From here, let’s allow the Scriptures themselves to speak to the authenticity of this modern-day theory so we can determine its veracity.

 Old Testament Proof